Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/_index.md

 I honestly think these are my masterpiece so far.
 The games aren't extremely "deep" or "ground-breaking" or "innovative", surely not.
 But the amount of _fun_ and _(diverse) challenge_ you get out of extremely simple rules and material is unmatched.

 I mostly make games for families and casual groups.
 These games are cooperative, mostly textless, simple, fast, intuitive, thematic, cheap to print/cut yourself, varied, anything I'd want games to be.

-For more information, as always, read my [detailed developer diary on Pandaqi Blog](/blog/boardgames/naivigation/).

 {{% /section-centered %}}